Socially Responsible Investing: What It Is and How It Works

-However, statistics based on years of experience suggest otherwise.
-Multiple recent studies by well-respected organizations have found no validity in the notion that socially responsible investing has a negative impact on one’s potential financial success.
+However, some statistics suggest otherwise.
+Some studies have found no validity in the notion that socially responsible investing has a negative impact on one’s potential financial success.

 In fact, some studies indicate that selecting companies with admirable practices and policies on social issues may actually increase the likelihood of good financial returns.
 For example, a company’s initiatives to reduce waste, improve energy efficiency or conserve natural resources that flow to a company’s bottom line.
 And, companies with strong governance may potentially avoid costly workforce problems, negative publicity and regulatory sanctions.
 These practices can increase shareholder value.

 Building a socially responsible portfolio seems to have wide appeal.
 At Thorley Wealth Management, we are ready to help clients make it happen.